jmau111-org/jm-twitter-cards/readme.md

 This is the github version of the official repository for JM Twitter Cards.
 It's hardly a fork but I'm working on !
 I'm trying to improve code structure and I'm adding some cool stuffs.

-**THIS IS NOW A BETA VERSION WITH ALMOST ALL THE FEATURES FOR THE NEXT UPDATE ON WORDPRESS.ORG.
-I NEED YOU TO TEST IT AND TELL ME IF IT'S OK BEFORE I PUSH THIS ON WORDPRESS.ORG**

 ## Changelog ##